Give customers doggy bags for uneaten food or face fine, Spain warns restaurants

 Fines of up to £51,200 could be levelled at rule breakers

-Spanish restaurants and bars will have to offer doggy bags to customers in an effort to cut down on food waste or fines huge fines, under proposals for a new law on Tuesday.
+Spanish restaurants and bars will have to offer doggy bags to customers in an effort to cut down on food waste or face huge fines, under proposals for a new law on Tuesday.

-Around 1.3 million kilos (1,400 tonnes) of food is thrown away in Spain each year, amounting to 31 kilograms per person, the government said.
+Around 1.3 million kilos (1,400 tonnes) of food is thrown away in Spain each year, amounting to 31kg per person, the government said.

-If leftovers are unable to be donated, they should be transformed into other products such as jams and juices, the government said.

-And when the “best before” date has elapsed, food should be gifted for use as animal feed, compost or biofuel.

 Register for free to continue reading